denizCvrl/tutorial_website/content/tutorial/06_widgets_part2/index.md

 As you can see from the notes in __about.md__, author = "admin" uses information from `content/authors/`, in which you can find the "admin" folder.
 You have two files inside `content/authors/admin`: avatar.jpg and \_index.md.
 And now we have found what we are looking for! \_index.md is for the text part of the __about__ widget and avatar.jpg is for the image.

 For your own website, you need to modify the information in \_index.md and save your own photo as avatar.jpg.
-Or, if you want, you can create a folder under `content/authors/`, name it whatever you want, let's say OWNER.
+Or, if you want, you can create a new folder under `content/authors/`, name it whatever you want, let's say OWNER.
 Save your avatar.jpg, copy \_index.md and modify for yourself.
 Then, write author = "OWNER" in about.md.[^1]

 ![](/img/13_about.png)